Top 5 – Wildlife-Watching Sites in Gaspésie in the Fall

 Bioparc Wildlife Park, Bonaventure

 Home to some 40 animal species that are indigenous to Gaspésie, the Bioparc de la Gaspésie offers you the opportunity to enjoy close encounters with local wildlife.
 Stroll along the outdoor trails to see the animals in settings that evoke their natural habitats.
-Various interpretive activities are offered, and you can watch the animals being fed.
 The wildlife park is also home to a pavilion featuring reptiles and amphibians from Québec (including frogs, salamanders, turtles and snakes); interactive modules and a games app for mobile devices will help you discover this mysterious world.
 You can also observe about 20 live species and over 1000 mounted specimens in the insectarium.
 At the little farm, you can interact with the barnyard animals (including ponies, cows, donkeys, hens and rabbits) and can pet goats, sheep and pigs.
-The Bioparc includes picnic areas, a restaurant, a gift shop and a play area.
-It is open to the public daily until October 13, 2019, and for groups upon reservation the rest of the year.
-Family packages are available (admission is free for children under 3).
-Plan to spend about 3 hours in this wildlife park.
+The Bioparc is open to the public daily until October 3, 2021.

 Are you looking forward to seeing wildlife in Gaspésie on land, at sea or in a river?
 To be in the loop, visit tourisme-gaspesie.com and plan your trip today! #gaspesieautumn